akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

+## Unreleased

+- 🩹 *inlet*: fix caching when setting interface name or description

 ## 1.8.1 - 2023-03-04

 - 🩹 *console*: fix subnet aggregation when IPv4 or IPv6 is set to its default value